Showing posts with label Web API. Show all posts

 Identity Server: This is a free open source server that you can use to implement Open Id Connect and Auth.
 It is certified by OpenId Foundation.

-Single Sign on: Organizations those use single sign on, they redirects requests to their Identity server from each of their web portals, user get authenticated get token from Identity server and can access the web portals.
+Single Sign on: Organizations those use single sign on, they redirects requests to their Identity server from each of their web portals, user get authenticated get token from Identity server (like Okta) and can access the web portals.

 Identity server could a third party like Okta.